Research Robots Humanoid Applications Industries Technology Contact

 How It Works: The "Train" Analogy

-Imagine a high-speed train (the Ethernet frame) that doesn't stop at stations.
-Instead, passengers (data) jump on and off while the train is moving at full speed.
-This is the fundamental principle of EtherCAT's "Processing on the Fly."
+Picture a high-speed train (the Ethernet frame) that never stops at stations.
+Passengers (data) hop on and off while it's flying at full speed.
+That's the magic of EtherCAT's "Processing on the Fly."

-In a typical mobile robot architecture, the Industrial PC (Master) sends a single frame.
-This frame travels through the motor drivers, the I/O modules, and the safety scanners (Slaves).
-Each device reads the command addressed to it and inserts its feedback data (like motor encoder position or battery voltage) into the same frame.
+In a typical mobile robot setup, the Industrial PC (Master) sends out one frame.
+It races through motor drivers, I/O modules, and safety scanners (Slaves).
+Each device grabs its command and slips in feedback data—like motor encoder positions or battery voltage—into the same frame.

-The frame returns to the Master with a complete snapshot of the robot's state.
-This cycle happens thousands of times per second (often 1kHz to 8kHz), allowing the robot to react instantly to dynamic environments, such as a person stepping into its path.
+The frame loops back to the Master with a full snapshot of the robot's state.
+This happens thousands of times per second (often 1kHz to 8kHz), letting the robot react instantly to surprises, like a person stepping into its path.

 Real-World Applications